Kansas Military and Veterans Benefits

 • Not had any license suspended, revoked, or cancelled

-• Not had any convictions for any type of motor vehicle for the disqualifying offenses listed on the application
+• Not had any convictions for any type of motor vehicle for the disqualifying major offenses in Code of Federal Regulation, 385.51(b)

-• Not had more than one conviction for any type of motor vehicle for serious traffic violations listed on the application
+• Not had more than one conviction for any type of motor vehicle for disqualifying serious traffic violations in Code of Federal Regulation, 385.51(c)

-Applicants must submit completed certification forms (including certification by their commanding officer) to any full service Kansas Driver License Exam Station.
+Applicants must submit a completed certification form (including certification by their commanding officer) at any full service Kansas Driver License Exam Station.

 Kansas CDL Certification for Military Waiver of Knowledge and Skills Test